 As the saying goes, change is the only constant.
-For a small business, partnership change—especially a partner leaving the business—could occur at some point.
+For a small business, partnership change — especially a partner leaving the business or even dying — could occur at some point.

 This article addresses how your small business can plan for partnership change through drafting a buy sell agreement.
 A buy sell agreement (also called a buyout agreement) allows you and your partners to plan ahead for bumpy roads when a partner leaves the business.

 There are always some partnerships that neglect to take on the simple yet necessary task of forming a buy sell agreement that will deal with changes in the partnership.
 These documents are often critical to the success and life of your business and should not be taken lightly or forgotten.
 By creating a buyout agreement with your partners, you will be prepared if one partner suddenly dies, wants to leave the business, or gets divorced.

 What's a Buy Sell Agreement?

 Whatever the name sounds like, a buy sell agreement does not deal with the buying and selling of partnerships.
 Generally speaking, a buy sell agreement (or a buyout agreement) is a contract between all the partners in a business that deals with the future ownership of the business and partnership change.

 Because a buyout agreement is a binding contract, it can either stand by itself or it can be included inside of the partnership agreement.
 It should generally cover important business decisions, such as:

 As some commentators have put it, another way to think of a buyout agreement is like a prenuptial agreement for businesses.
 Even though you may all think at the outset that the partnership will last forever, sometimes things happen that will break up the partnership.